MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_DSA_PMAX_Upgrade.md

 1. Select **Apply all**.

 > [!NOTE]
 > Microsoft Advertising will preconfigure the minimum asset requirements for a [Performance Max campaign](hlp_BA_PROC_AboutPmax.md) to facilitate the upgrade.
 These assets are sourced from those previously used in the original DSA or extracted from your website.
-The upgrade process may fail if the preconfigured assets don’t meet the minimum criteria of the Performance Max campaign.
-In such cases, the upgrade won’t proceed and the original DSA campaign will remain active.
+The upgrade process may fail if the preconfigured assets donâ€™t meet the minimum criteria of the Performance Max campaign.
+In such cases, the upgrade wonâ€™t proceed and the original DSA campaign will remain active.

 ## Eligibility

-If your campaign is eligible, you’ll receive the Dynamic Search ads upgrade to Performance Max campaign recommendation on the [Recommendations page](hlp_BA_CONC_AdsByBing.md).
+If your campaign is eligible, youâ€™ll receive the Dynamic Search ads upgrade to Performance Max campaign recommendation on the [Recommendations page](hlp_BA_CONC_AdsByBing.md).
 Ensure your Dynamic Search ads campaigns meet the following criteria:

 - Contain up to 100 active Dynamic Search ads ad groups.
-- Campaigns don’t use a shared budget.
+- Campaigns donâ€™t use a shared budget.
 - Each Dynamic Search ads ad group contains at least one Dynamic Search ads.
 - Each Dynamic Search ads ad group has at least one active Dynamic Search ads auto target rule.
 - Dynamic Search Ads campaigns with a standard daily budget qualify for an upgrade to Performance Max.